- About us

 To enable your child’s school to claim the Pupil Premium, you will need to inform the school about your child and provide supporting evidence, for example, show the school the original Adoption (Court) Order.

-The deadline to self-declare is usually in January each year, when schools complete the Spring School Census and local authorities complete the Alternative Provision Census.
+The deadline to self-declare is 16th January 2020, when schools complete the Spring School Census and local authorities complete the Alternative Provision Census.
 This will then trigger the payment of the Pupil Premium to the school / education provider from April 2020.
 Your child’s school will be able to advise you of the exact date.